Military personnel

 Military personnel or military service members are members of the state's armed forces.
-Their roles, pay, and obligations differ according to their military branch (army, navy, marines, air force, space force, and coast guard), rank (officer, non-commissioned officer, or enlisted recruit), and their military task when deployed on operations and on exercise.
+Their roles, pay, and obligations differ according to their military branch (army, navy, marines, coast guard, air force, and space force), rank (officer, non-commissioned officer, or enlisted recruit), and their military task when deployed on operations and on exercise.

-Overview
+Terminology

-Those who serve in a typical large ground or land force are soldiers, making up an army.
-Those who serve in seagoing forces are seamen or sailors, and their branch is a navy or coast guard.
-Naval infantry or marines serve in land and sea, and their branch is the marine corps.
-In the 20th century, the development of powered flight aircraft prompted the development of air forces, serviced by airmen.
-The United States Space Force service members are known as guardians.
+Military personnel who serve in an army or otherwise large land force are referred to as soldiers.
+Those who serve in a navy, coast guard, or other seagoing force are seamen or sailors.
+Naval infantry or marines are personnel who serve both on land and at sea, and may be part of a navy or a marine corps.
+Personnel who serve in air forces are airmen.
+Space force personnel typically do not have a specific term given how few exist, but in the U.S. Space Force personnel are referred to as guardians.

 Designated leaders of military personnel are officers.
 These include commissioned officers, warrant officers and non-commissioned officers.
 For naval forces, non-commissioned officers are referred to as petty officers.